amiriskander/amiriskander/README.md

 ### Hi there 👋

+- 🌱 I believe that a true software engineer should be always learning new stuff.
+I’m trying to find some time to learn GoLang, some Python, some React.
+- 👯 I’m looking to collaborate on opensource projects.
+- 🤔 I’m looking to start a tech startup.

 <!--
 **amiriskander/amiriskander** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.